briandfoy/briandfoy.github.io/_posts/2023-01-18-a-format-for-rpsl.md

 # the rest of the fields
 foreach my $key ( keys %hash ) {
     do_field( $key, $hash{$key} );
     }

 # Add the
 sub do_field ( $field, $value ) {
     my $old_handle = select(STDOUT);
     local $~ = "RPSL";  # name of format to use for current filehandle local $k = "$field:";
     local $v = $value;
     write STDOUT;
     select $old_handle;
     }
 {% endhighlight %}

-This gets me the nicely formatted object:
+This gets me the nicely formatted object where the multiline address and remarks value are nicely aligned:

 {% highlight text %}
+route:          1.2.3.4/12
+address:        1234 Main St
+                Anytown, MI 12345
+origin:         AS237
+admin-c:        MAINT-AS237
+remarks:        first line
+                second line
+                third line
 {% endhighlight %}

-Since Perl's formats are a pre-v5 feature, it doesn't work with the things that Perl 5 gave us: lexical filehandles and variables.
-I have to work with bareword filehandles and package variables.
+Since Perl's `format` is a pre-v5 feature, it doesn't work with the things that Perl 5 gave us: lexical filehandles and variables.
+I have to work with the Perl 4 bareword filehandles and package variables.

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vQA5aLctA0I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

 Perl's `format` has some implicit knobs and dials, and most of them are at least distasteful in today's world.
-When I call `write STDOUT`, it looks for a format of the same name as the filehandle.
-Or, more correctly, it looks in the `$~` per-filehandle variable.
-That value is the same as the filehandle name by default.
+When I call `write STDOUT`, it looks for a format of the same name as the bareword filehandle.
+Or, more correctly, it looks in the `$~` per-filehandle variable that specifies the format name, which is the same as the filehandle name by default.
 Since I've named my format `RPSL`, I have to set the per-filehandle variable `$~` to the name of the format I want to use.
-To do that properly, I need to first `select` the filehandle I want in case it's no longer the default, change the value of `$~` to the one I want, and at the end, reselect the previous default filehandle.
-And, I can't do this just once because someone else may have changed it for their own purposes.
+To do that properly, I need to first `select` the filehandle I want in case it's not currently the default, change the value of `$~` to the one I want, and at the end, reselect the previous default filehandle to undo my mess.
+I can't do this just once because someone else may have changed the defaults for their own purposes.
 It's essentially global variable hell.

 I also have to set the package variables `$k` and `$v` since those are the package variables I use in the format.
-Global variables again, so I liberally use `local` to restore their previous values at the end of the scope.
+It's the global variable problem again, so I liberally use `local` to restore their previous values at the end of the scope.

 Sure, it's ugly, but I've also compartmentalized it in the `do_field` subroutine.
 I'll come back to that in a moment because I'm still in the land of formats.
+Just know that all the ugliness is in one place.

 The template itself isn't that tricky, although I did read through the [original formats chapter from the first edition of Learning Perl](https://www.learning-perl.com/2014/07/formats/) and check the [perlform docs](https://perldoc.perl.org/perlform).
 I used to use formats a lot (mostly for paginated output I'd have to print on dead trees), but I haven't touched them for years.
 I knew what I wanted to do and that formats could do it, but I'd forgotten it's tricky syntax.

-Here's just the template:
+Here's just the format again:

 {% highlight perl %}
 format RPSL =
 ^<<<<<<<<<<<    ^*
 $k,             $v
 ~~              ^*
                 $v
 .
 {% endhighlight %}

 The basic setup is easy.
-There's the first `format` line, and the ending `.` line.
+There's the first `format` line that specifies the name, and the `.` line that ends it.
 Between those two lines are couplets of a template line and a variables line.

 The first template line is simple: there's a fixed-width field and a variable width field.
 No big whoop.
 At least, it's no big whoop until `$v` has multiple lines (so, embedded newlines).
 The first template line only formats that first embedded line in `$v` and defers on the rest of the lines in `$v`.